RedisAI/RedisAI/docs/configuration.md

 **Examples**

-To set the number of threads per queue to 4 when loading the module from command line use the following:
+To set the number of threads per queue to 4 when loading the module from the command line use the following:

 ```
 redis-server --loadmodule /usr/lib/redis/modules/redisai.so \